 Traveling was a major part of her life because her father was a pilot in the air force.
 Upon growing up as an “air force brat” she gained a sense of pride from it.
 Her family always made it a fun experience rather than a scary or challenging one.
 This had a positive impact as far as shaping her into the person she is.

-From Okinawa, the LeMasters family traveled across the U.S. Washington state was her favorite place to live because she met some of the greatest people there.
+From Okinawa, the LeMasters family traveled across the U.S. Washington state was her favorite place to live because she met some of her favorite people there.
 This was a highlight for her as an introvert.

 “Those were super formative years, like starting middle school and starting high school,” she said.